Located in the hamlet of Peterboro, 6 miles north of Morrisville on Route 25 (Swamp Rd aka Cedar St)

 July 4th and Labor Day

-Peterboro Area Museum is located in the former schoolhouse of the Madison County Home for Destitute Children.
-The larger building was razed in 1938.
+Peterboro Area Museum is located in the former schoolhouse (right) of the Madison County Home for Destitute Children (left).
+The County Home was razed in 1938.

 The museum has an extensive genealogical collection for families with a connection to the Town of Smithfield, which includes Peterboro, Siloam and the surrounding area.